The Cut of a Diamond:

 There should be no doubt in our minds about the importance of cut when buying a diamond.
 Cut is the most important feature of any diamond that determines its market value.
 Every diamond has certain facets and it’s the alignment of those facets that determine its symmetry and hence it’s cut.
 Polish as the word reflects is the smoothness and the shine of a diamond that demonstrate the sparkle and the attraction of the diamond.
 So it’s the supreme property of a diamond to reflect the light creating beautiful sparkle that can be translated into three different effects called brightness, fire and scintillations.
 Brightness here is the intrinsic ability of a diamond to reflect the white light.
 Fire is the typical rainbow effect of a diamond.
 Scintillation is the quantitative as well as qualitative term – quantitative since it refers to the amount of sparkle, and qualitative because it reflects the diamond’s ability to produce a striated pattern of light and dark areas caused by the reflections throughout a diamond.

-Cut also refers to the shape of a diamond in which a raw diamond is cut.
+Cut some times is confused for the shape of a diamond in which a raw diamond is cut.
 Diamonds are cut in steep, fancy or mixed cuts based off the original form of the diamond.
 Popularity of certain shapes, internal features/flaws of the raw diamond and preservation of carats of the diamond are a few other factors that can influence the cut of a diamond.
 Every diamond cutter wants to get the best final diamond product from cut with the least amount of carat waste and best brilliance with least light leakage out of a diamond.

 The cut of a diamond is graded according to different standards.
 The easiest by GIA has five grades including Excellent, Very Good, Good, Fair and Poor.
 The higher the grade of a cut, the greater would be the value of that diamond.
 At the end of the day, it’s the empirical and mathematical side of the process that can conclude in a great and sparkling diamond.
 The technology has started to play its role and the reliance on the technical labor for the cutting process is declining with time in many parts of the world.